 Area of an equilateral triangle

-Consider an equilateral ΔABC, with each side as a units.
-Let AO be perpendicular bisector of BC.
-In order to derive the formula for the area of equilateral triangle, we need to find height AO.
+Consider an equilateral ΔABC, with each side as a unit.
+Let AO be the perpendicular bisector of BC.
+In order to derive the formula for the area of an equilateral triangle, we need to find height AO.

 Using Pythagoras theorem,